Sadykow/JA1-Analysis/Introductions.md

 2) The state of Charge, methods and its' value on BMS.
 3) Comparison between traditional methods and ML-based estimations.
 4) What has been done in the area of RNN for battery characterisation
+   1) We going to use RNN to explode those methods.
 5) Results from other authors and how good reports are
+   1) GRU and LSTM and who used it.
 6) Types of data they all deal with.
 DST, US ...
+   1) SHow how data was used by other.
+SOme did discharge, others mixed and why we need to use like full charge and regenerative charge.
+Follow idea, arefer to athors.
 7) Purpose of this paper and how will it go.
 ### Introduction (thesis)
 1) Introduce a chapter describing LSTM and GRU, publications to review and accurate comparison.